Skip to main content

 2.5 Years

-The HVAC program offers two certificate and an Associate of Applied Science degree in Heating, Ventilation, and Air Conditioning Technology.
-The first two semesters cover the heating side of HVAC.
+The HVAC program offers two certificate levels and an Associate of Applied Science degree in Heating, Ventilation, and Air Conditioning Technology.
+The first two semesters cover the electrical and heating side of HVAC.
 Later semesters cover the refrigeration and airflow side of the HVAC trade.

 Students will learn to install, maintain, and repair heating, cooling, and refrigeration systems.
 These systems control the temperature, humdity, and air quality in residential and commercial buildings.
 The job outlook for HVAC technicians in Kansas is increasing faster than average.
 The average annual wage in Kansas is $54,270 according to the Kansas Department of Labor 2030 Employment Projections.